How Getting an MPA Can Help You Build a Career in Government Policy

 Here’s what a recent MPA graduate had to say about the program:

-“The Cornell Institute for Public Affairs provides the missing link that bridges my passion to my profession.
+“The Cornell MPA provides the missing link that bridges my passion to my profession.
 Just over a quarter of the way into this graduate program, and I’m already more empowered to navigate many of the professional obstacles I endured prior to enrolling at Cornell.

-CIPA approaches skill-development aggressively — it’s well-resourced, efficient and to-the-point from day one onward.
-Through CIPA’s influence, I’m unquestionably more capable of ensuring that my professional career is well-aligned with my personal ambitions.” —Grant O’Brien, MPA ‘20
+Cornell approaches skill-development aggressively — it’s well-resourced, efficient and to-the-point from day one onward.
+Through the Brooks School’s influence, I’m unquestionably more capable of ensuring that my professional career is well-aligned with my personal ambitions.” —Grant O’Brien, MPA ‘20

 Whatever your strengths and passions, there is likely a job in public administration that’s perfect for you.